 - 14.13 Where another electrical current than supply at low voltages is the only means of retaining the auxiliary functions that may be required for the vessel's propulsion and safety, the main switchboard shall be designed so that it is possible to make a selective disconnection of less important loads to reduce the risk of overload and too early starting of the emergency source of power. - 14.14 The distributing panel shall be divided into groups, and in vessels constructed on or after 1 January 2007 such groups shall be provided with two-poled switches and fuses for each out-going circuit, while the remaining sub-circuits may be fitted with one-poled switches.
 Switches and fuses shall be designed in accordance with the maximum load and heat generated of the circuit.
-The dimensioning shall be made in accordance with the following table.
+The dimensioning may be made in accordance with the following table. - .14.1 Each separate circuit shall be protected against short circuit as well as against overload in accordance with table 14.2.